-“I see parent burnout more with parents of teenagers than with parents of toddlers.
+“I see parenting burnout more with parents of teenagers than with parents of toddlers.
 When you are a new parent, it’s early in your parenthood so you still feel like you are learning things,” says Dr. Sheryl Ziegler, psychologist and author of Mommy Burnout.
 “It’s not burnout until you feel like, ‘I’ve been doing this over and over, and I keep getting the same results.’
 Parents think, ‘I’m ineffective, they don’t listen to me, and I’ve lost myself.’”

 The years of parenting older kids can be some of the most stressful.
 A research study published in Developmental Psychology found that mothers of middle-school age children reported the highest levels of emptiness and lowest levels of life satisfaction compared to moms of other age groups.
-And burnout can be serious: A recent research study in Clinical Psychological Science found that parental burnout—characterized by overwhelming parenting exhaustion, emotional distancing from children, and a sense of parental ineffectiveness—is strongly associated with neglectful and violent behaviors towards children.
+And parenting burnout can be serious.
+A recent research study in Clinical Psychological Science found that parental burnout—characterized by overwhelming parenting exhaustion, emotional distancing from children, and a sense of parental ineffectiveness—is strongly associated with neglectful and violent behaviors towards children.

 Spend time with friends